On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Critical reflections and threats to validity

 \subsection{Transferability -- External validity}

 External validity and transferability describes how well results are applicable to varying contexts.
 Qualitative research searches for a deep understanding of the particular.
 Knowledge constructed from qualitative research is context dependent.
 Therefore, we do not claim universal transferability of our findings.
-As we discuss in \Cref{sec:snowball}, we instead provide a lens through which the effect of phenomena similar to the ones we investigated and present can be investigated.
+We instead provide a lens through which the effect of phenomena similar to the ones we investigated and present can be investigated.
 We provide this lens by explicating how concrete conditions influence our interviewees experience of software testing and how those conditions feed into a socio-technical dynamic which we describe in a theory.
-In our reflections on external validity we therefore discuss to which extent this lens is applicable to testing experiences in general.

 Our study involved software developers experienced with cooperative software development processes in well-established companies.
 This means that experience situated in vastly different contexts such as start-ups or small open-source projects are underrepresented in our data.
 Additionally, the reliance on a single data collection method (interviews) limits the variety of perspectives that was included in the construction of the theory.
 Methods such as document analysis or participant observation could have enriched the data in which our theory is grounded.
-We mitigated this threat of a lack of variety of perspectives by ensuring to interview developers from diverse roles with varying levels of experience (testing experts, early career- and senior developers and managers), experience in various industry sectors (e.g., finance, retail, IT-services), and working in various countries (e.g., Netherlands, France, Chili, USA).
+We mitigated this threat of a lack of variety of perspectives by ensuring to interview developers from diverse roles with varying levels of experience, active in various industry sectors, and working in various countries.
 Diversity extends the potential applicability of the findings to a broader audience within similar social and organizational contexts.
-By emphasizing the boundaries of the study and presenting contextual information, especially in \Cref{section:results:anecdotes} and \Cref{sec:conditions} we aim to strike a balance between acknowledging limitations and offering a perspective that can be applied in similar contexts.